On Hand Sewn Uppers

 Two needles are fixed on each end of the twine and pushed through the pre-punched hole from both sides of the piece to be sewn; one needle from the inside and one from the outside.
 When both needles have passed the hole, the thread is pulled tight on both sides.
 By applying unequal tension on the inside and outside thread and by intertwining or knotting the thread while pulling tight, the flexibility and elasticity of the seam can be controlled.
 As an example for such reinforcement by intertwining, inspect the inside of the seam of the tongue.
 Basically this is a simple running stitch (like the doeskin gloves) but on the part of the lining an additional thread is braided into each stitch for evenly distributed pressure on the lining material.

 Our characteristic two-tone stitch used on the other parts of the shoe upper is a bit more complicated, since it is also made with two different types and coloured threads.
-It takes a hell of a lot of time (2 to 4 hours) and skills to make a pair.
+It takes several hours and a lot of skills to make a pair.
 Nevertheless, besides the fact that a hand stitch is repairable, there are little practical reasons to justify such disproportional efforts.
 That is why hand-sewn uppers (with the exception of tubular moccasins) will hardly be found outside of purely single pair bespoke shoemaking.
 Our reasons are emotional and as it is in their nature they remain a bit vague.
 Clearly it makes us proud to develop and reintroduce aspects of true handcraft in serial production.
 And it definitely gives an aesthetic TWIST* to our shoes.